wishful-lizzard/coping-strategies/README.md

 ## Example for a Coping Strategy
 For many autistic people, noisy environments are a problem that causes stress.

-One coping strategy would be to just **avoid all noisy situations altogether**.
+Of course we could try to avoid all noisy situations altogether.
 But that is not always possible, which is why we have to cope with that problem in other ways.
+There's basically two ways of doing that: dealing with the problem or dealing with our emotions in response to the problem.

-Strategies that try to **reduce the impact of the external problem** include noise reduction headphones or earplugs.
+* Strategies that try to **reduce the impact of the external problem** include noise reduction headphones or earplugs.
 Strategies dealing with external problems are usually specific to the problem.

-Strategies that deal with internal emotional reactions are usually less specific to the problem.
-An example would be trying to reduce the stress you experience by using a breathing technique.
+* Strategies that deal with **internal emotional reactions** could include reducing the stress you experience in the noisy situation using a breathing technique.
 Strategies dealing with your internal emotions are usually more generic.

 ## Coping is not a One-Time Thing
 Coping is a process rather than an event.
 You may alternate between several coping strategies depending on the situation, your daily form or your preference.
 A coping strategy might help one day, but not on another.
 You might know a coping strategy, but not be able to put it into action.
 Especially dealing with our emotional reactions takes time and practice.